junohamburg/kirby-block-preview-fields/README.md

 ## Known issues

-1. This block preview uses the `angle-down` icon to collapse the block preview.
+1. This block preview uses the `angle-down` icon to expand a collapsed block preview.
 The Kirby `layout` field uses the `angle-down` icon to open a dropdown with options.

 ## License